 Jason wasn’t quite sure what Mr. Hunter meant, or what good that would do, but he smiled and said “Okay, thanks,” anyway.
 Trouble is, he used Photoshop, not Photoshop Elements, and it didn’t have an organizer.
 It did have Bridge, but he hadn’t used it very much.
 He’d have to experiment with it tonight.

 Jason’s Spanish 3 class seemed to drag and drag, again because they were reviewing translations.
-At the end of the class he was happy to learn that they were through with paragraph translations.
+At the end of the class he was happy to learn that they were through with translating Spanish to English and vice versa.
 The next assignment would be to write an original short story in Spanish.
 Ms. Grimbauer told them she would give them the instructions for this new assignment on Tuesday.

 At the end of his Spanish class Jason headed to the front of campus.
 He met up with Jen along the way, and when they got to the front of the Administration building Ron was waiting for them.
 Then the three stood waiting for Thea to arrive.